PlatformLab/Log-Analyzer/README.md

 # Log Analyzer
 This repository contains a series of scripts to search for all log messages in Spark, memcached, and RAMCloud and count the number of static characters in their log messages vs. the number of dynamic ones.
+These scripts should be considered "best effort" since they use a collection of heuristics to find log messages and do not compile the sources (and hence some log messages can be missed if they are re-defined or use a dynamic log string).

 ## Spark
 Spark has 5 log functions: